Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:36:27

 Interesting.
 Going back to open source for a second.
 Why do these companies release so much stuff in open source for free?
-And it's probably literally worth trillions of dollars of value in total.
-And they just release it out and free and many of them are developer tools that other developers use to build competitors for these big tech companies that are releasing these open source tools.
+It's probably literally worth trillions of dollars of value in total and they just release it out for free.
+Many of them are developer tools that other developers use to build competitors for these big tech companies that are releasing these open source tools.
 Why did they do it?
 What explains it?

 Nadia Asparouhova 0:36:52